 Many clients continue to use Lexington Law’s services for six months or more.
 This gives the credit bureaus sufficient time to respond to the disputes lodged on your behalf and lift your credit profile, and you can cancel at any time.
 You can call Lexington Law for a free consultation at 1-855-200-2394.

 2. CreditRepair.com: Best Online Experience

 CreditRepair.com offers a free, sophisticated mobile app that is easy to use on both iOS and Android devices.
 Its intuitive design lets you follow your credit repair progress as it occurs.

-The company’s basic service level ($99.95/month plus a one-time charge of $14.99) also comes with a personal online dashboard, score tracker and analysis, text and email alerts, and TransUnion credit monitoring.
-Since its start in 1997, CreditRepair.com has lodged more than 19 million challenges and disputes, with 1 million+ interventions in 2019 alone.
+The company’s monthly fee is $49.95/month and comes with a personal online dashboard, score tracker and analysis, text and email alerts, and TransUnion credit monitoring.

 When you subscribe, CreditRepair.com launches a three-step program to check, challenge, and change your credit reports.
-It claims customers receive an average 40-point score increase over four months.
-Each month the credit expert company lodges up to three disputes and 15 targeted challenges.
+It claims past customers saw an average 40-point credit score increase in six months.

 3. Sky Blue Credit Repair: Best for Simplicity

-Sky Blue has just one monthly price for its services — $79 for individuals, $119 for couples.
+Sky Blue has just one monthly price for its services — $79 for individuals and $119 for couples.
 You can pause or cancel your subscription at any time, which makes it a great straightforward and simple credit repair option.